mauritsunkel/goatea/README.md

 # Installation

-The development version of goatea is available through Github, I intend for goatea to become available through Bioconductor.
+The development version of goatea is available through Github, goatea will become available through Bioconductor.

 ``` r
 ## GOATEA installation requires the latest version of R and Rtools